 Cagli, Italy

-Apply now to reserve your place in Cagli/Florence, Italy.
+Apply now to reserve your place in Cagli, Italy.

 GENERAL LOCATION: Le Marche/Umbria region of Italy

-FOCUS: Deep cultural immersion acquiring intercultural competencies and enhancing communication skills, including interviewing, writing, journaling, blogging, photography and storytelling for our “Faces of Cagli” transmedia website and book.
+FOCUS: Deep cultural immersion acquiring intercultural competencies and enhancing communication skills, including ethnographic writing, interviewing, journaling, blogging, videography, photography and storytelling for our “Faces of Cagli” transmedia website and book.
 Additionally, students can select to focus on food, agriculture, and culture.

-The Cagli/Florence Project is a deep cultural immersion that begins in Florence and moves into the beautiful Italian medieval “city” of Cagli in the Apennine Mountains and the Renaissance cities of Urbino and the medieval city of Gubbio.
+The Cagli Project is a deep cultural immersion that begins in the beautiful Italian medieval “city” of Cagli in the Apennine Mountains and the Renaissance cities of Urbino and the medieval city of Gubbio.
+Students will join a team who have been building an ethnography of the community.
+Ethnographic writing helps one learn to understand the culture from an "insider's perspective."
 Students will be on the ancient Via Flaminia from Rome to the Adriatic Sea, where this unique opportunity will give you the tools to acquire practical language and transmedia skills while using proven cultural immersion techniques.

+Cagli, Italy